astromuffin22/Startup-South/notes.md

 - I now have created a website with the Permanant ip 54.157.194.120
 - I now have created a website with a domain name called http://casecentral.click
 - I now have made my website scure using caddy and sudo to save and make it working https://casecentral.click
+- I understand now the importance of good HTML or you CSS coding will suck and you will have a hard time ahah - https://casecentral.click